UFC schedule: Fight cards, times, locations, odds and how to watch

-UFC schedule: Fight cards, times, locations, odds and how to watch, including Josh Emmett vs. Ilia Topuria
+UFC schedule: Fight cards, times, locations, odds and how to watch, including Sean Strickland vs. Abus Magomedov

 Plan your fight nights ahead with our UFC fight schedule.
 Included below are all of the UFC's upcoming Fight Night cards and pay-per-events with announced bouts.
 We'll also include any odds that are posted at BetMGM.
 Check back often as this list will be updated as new fights are scheduled.